 Stress also leads to speed-eating, less chewing and, ultimately, disrupted digestion.
 “When you’re stressed, the LES relaxes and the sphincter at the bottom of the stomach tightens up,” Hyman explains.
 “The result is food traveling back up your esophagus.”
 Taking a few deep breaths during a meal may be enough to reverse that trend.

-For more tips on how to ease heartburn, see the sidebar “Heartburn Dos & Don’ts,” below.
+For more tips on how to ease heartburn, see “Heartburn Dos & Don’ts,” below.
 “Most heartburn can be easily resolved,” says Lipski.
 “No one should accept heartburn as ‘just how it is.’

 Heartburn Dos & Don’ts